richb-intermapper/IPv6-Regex/README.md

 **test-ipv6-regex.pl**

-A perl program that tests the regex against almost 500 test cases.
+A perl program that tests the regex against almost 500 (included) test cases.